niradler/express-fullstack-template/README.md

 # express-fullstack-template

-express 4, mongodb with mongoose, ejs as a view engine.
+express 4, mongodb with mongoose, ejs as a view engine, authentication with passport.js.